 No, please don’t give him your life, you don’t deserve to pay for what I have done, he will kill you” I cried.
 He said;

-Sobbing in anguish, I laid my head on his shoulder and cried gut wrenching sobs.
+Sobbing in anguish, I laid my head on his shoulder crying gut wrenching sobs.
 Not but a breath later he sat me up; “It’s time, I must go.”
 Watching him walk away was so hard to do, everything in me was screaming to tell him I changed my mind, only I would think of the giant and mind numbing fear would overtake me.

 The sounds coming from the other room as my giant took the offering of my friend were so heinous I can’t even write it down without shaking.